 (definitions from Merriam-Webster.com)

 One word is older than the other, and both have distinct origins.
-This should tip you off that though they mean the same thing, the connotation (added layer of meaning) is different for each one.
+This should tip you off that though they mean basically the same thing, the connotation (added layer of meaning) is different for each one.
 There’s a vulnerability to naked – as though a naked person is lacking something – is deficient in some way.
 Whereas nude is more refined – leads me to think of art, of shedding the burden of a covering, nude is a choice, you’re au naturel.
+The history of the word is especially important to those writing any historical genres.
+Jamie Fraser from Outlander would never say something was “spic and span” but Claire might.

 Often, we turn to the thesaurus when we’re stumped for the right word and there’s nothing wrong with that.
 But be aware that words often carry connotation with them, and may not be as interchangeable as you’d like to think.
-Collins could have chosen words with positive or even neutral connotation such as ripe squash, fresh squash, cooked squash, but no – she chose rotting squash.
-It’s used to good effect in this instance.
-We do this all the time as writers, we just need to do it consciously – purposely.
+We do this all the time as writers, we just need to do it consciously and strategically.
 Is your character thin or gaunt?
-Is the woman across the room seductive or flirtatious?
-Is your son’s friend clever or impertinent?
 It’s all in how you frame it.